 Have the deadlines for submitting regulated information by issuers of securities been extended?
 Yes.
-On 24 January 2024, the NSSMC passed Resolution No. 98 "On Disclosure of Regulated Information by Issuers of Securities, Persons Providing Security for Such Securities, and Corporate Rights Advisors During Martial Law in Ukraine" and exempted the issuers of securities from the obligation to disclose regulated information within the time limits established by Ukrainian legislation.
+On 6 March 2025, the NSSMC passed Resolution No. 28/21/1933/K03 "On Disclosure of Regulated Information by Issuers of Securities, Persons Providing Security for Such Securities, and Corporate Rights Advisors During Martial Law in Ukraine" and extended the deadline for disclosure of regulated information established by Ukrainian legislation for issuers of securities.